Android-9/overthewire-bandit/WARGAMES.md

 > If you are encountering problems with submitting the password like "DONE", "RENOGOTIATING" or "KEYUPDATE", add an option `-quiet` at the end.
 For more information, read this [section](https://linux.die.net/man/1/s_client#:~:text=for%20all%20others.-,Connected%20Commands,-If%20a%20connection) in the `s_client` manual page.

 What you will find is that port number 31790 is the correct server.
-The responese will be in the form of an RSA private key, however it is not really usable at the moment because we need it in a file.
+The response will be in the form of an RSA private key, however it is not really usable at the moment because we need it in a file.

 So, we will have to create another temporary directory with `mktemp -d`.
 Navigate to this directory for easier access.